mrtechghost/Sanjo-Linux-battleground/README.md

 # linux privilege escalation

-Hey you are here in search of linux privileage esclation tool/method/practive tool.
+Hey you are here in search of linux privileage esclation tool/method/practice tool.
 So you are at right place.
 Here I will post some of the awesome resources available online for linux privileage escalation as well as I am creating one vulnerable machine for begineers, I know there are many.
-I am just making sure, I will add some valueto infosec community.
+I am just making sure, I will add some value to infosec community.

 I have followed serveral blogs and corses to create this vm mentioning some of them below

 1. Linux Privilege Escalation for OSCP & Beyond! by Tib3rius ⁣